ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as below, allowing links in the component to open either in a new tab or in the same tab.
-Here is the default [link configuration](https://github.com/ProseMirror/prosemirror-markdown/blob/b7c1fd2fb74c7564bfe5428c7c8141ded7ebdd9f/src/schema.ts#L138C5-L148C6) from the `prosemirror-markdown` package for the comparison with the newly updated configuration.
+Here is the default [link configuration](https://github.com/ProseMirror/prosemirror-markdown/blob/b7c1fd2fb74c7564bfe5428c7c8141ded7ebdd9f/src/schema.ts#L138C5-L148C6) from the `prosemirror-markdown` package for comparison with the newly updated configuration.

 ```js
 link: {